open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

                eps=1e-7):
 ```

-In MMDet 3.X, `InstanceData` can encapsule the bounding boxes, scores, and the masks.
-With which we can simplify the core parameters of `HungarianAssigner` to `pred_instances`, `gt_instances`, and `gt_instances_ignore`.
-This unifies the two assigner into one `HungarianAssianger`.
+In MMDet 3.X, `InstanceData` can encapsulate the bounding boxes, scores, and masks.
+With this, we can simplify the core parameters of `HungarianAssigner` to `pred_instances`, `gt_instances`, and `gt_instances_ignore`.
+This unifies the two assigners into one `HungarianAssianger`.

 ```python
 class HungarianAssigner(BaseAssigner):